RobRoseKnows/umbc-cs-projects/umbc-cs461/projs/proj1/report.md

   - `Unique(Name)` As I metioned earlier in Phase A, I plan to give the weather stations human names so that they can be referred to by staff.
   - `Unique(Barcode)` since bacodes should be unique for each weather station.
-  - `Unique(Location)` There shouldn't be a need for more than one weather station at the same location so I feel we can also put a Unique constraint on this point.
   - `ForeignKey(Barcode) -> Barcodes(Barcodes)` since barcodes should be unique accross
     all tables.
 - Barcodes